CovertLab/wcecoli-colony-analysis/README.md

 If you trust GitHub, you may also rely on the `Verified` labels GitHub adds to signed commits and releases.
 Click on the label to check which key was used.

+## Acknowledgments

+This work was supported by the Paul G. Allen Frontiers Group via the Allen Discovery Center at Stanford and NIGMS of the National Institutes of Health under award number F32GM137464.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.